rokopt/spec/src/architecture/m1/ethereum-bridge.md

  3. For each message that is confirmed, transfer the appropriate tokens to the address in the `receiver` field.

-Note that this means that a transfer initiated on Ethereum will be automatically be seen and acted upon by M1.
+Note that this means that a transfer initiated on Ethereum will automatically be seen and acted upon by M1.
 The appropriate protocol transactions to credit tokens to the given user will be included on chain free of charge and requires no additional actions from the end user.